laurenweiner/GW-Bootcamp-Project/README.md

 conn = engine.connect()

-# FINAL PROJECT - PART 3 - DUE 4/3/22  (Testing Heroku using Pets example)
+# FINAL PROJECT - PART 3 - DUE 4/3/22  (Pushing application online Testing using Heroku.
+Pushed Pet Pal application online for testing.)

 This testing will eventually help with developing and implementing our online application.